 The procedure of Experiment II was identical to Experiment I, except for two aspects.
-One is that we used speech from only one of the speakers for the reason mentioned above.
-Second, we included both orders between the two elements in a pair (e.g. [am]-[an] and [an]-[am]).
-Each pair was thus repeated 56 times (7 repetition \ 4 tokens \ 2 orders).
+One is that Experiment II used speech from only one of the speakers for the reason mentioned above.
+Second, Experiment II included both orders between the two elements in a pair (e.g. [am]-[an] and [an]- [am]).
+Each pair was thus repeated 56 times (7 repetition 4 tokens 2 orders).
 Eighteen native speakers of English participated in this study for extra credit for linguistics classes.
 No participants who participated in Experiment I participated in this experiment.